Jack White: 2017–2023: Experimental period

-Acting
+2024–present: No Name and beyond

+On July 19, 2024, White distributed test pressings of his upcoming sixth solo studio album by secretly including copies of it with purchases made at Third Man Records locations.
+Select tracks from the mysterious new album premiered on the WDET radio station that same day.
+White later announced the album to be called No Name, which was released on August 2, 2024.
+It received acclaim from critics, who noted his return to blues, the album's raw nature and the similarity to the sound he championed with the White Stripes.
+The Detroit Free Press said White's album-release methodology "made a stand for rock mystique".
+White commenced the “No Name Tour” on July 27, 2024.
+Shows on the first leg of the tour took place in small, club-like venues and were announced only days before they happened.
+The first leg of the tour consisted of 43 ticketed shows in the United States, Denmark, Norway, Sweden, South Korea, and the United Kingdom.
+On November 15, 2024, White announced the second leg of the tour, consisting of 52 higher-ticketed shows in another eight countries, from November 17, 2024, to May 24, 2025.
+As of December 14, 2024, all but 5 of White's 2025 tour dates have sold out.

+In April 2025, during a sold out two-show stint at The Salt Shed in Chicago, Illinois, the venue debuted the "Jack White Vintage Poster Experience," an art exhibit in its adjacent Elston Electric Arcade featuring an array of White-related promotional touring posters from over the years.

+Other ventures

+Film and television work

 White has also had a minor acting career.
 He appeared in the 2003 film Cold Mountain as a character named Georgia and performed five songs for the Cold Mountain soundtrack: "Sittin' on Top of the World", "Wayfaring Stranger", "Never Far Away", "Christmas Time Soon Will Be Over" and "Great High Mountain".
 The 2003 Jim Jarmusch film Coffee and Cigarettes featured both Jack and Meg in the segment "Jack Shows Meg His Tesla Coil".
-He also played Elvis Presley in the 2007 satire Walk Hard.
+He also played Elvis Presley in the 2007 satire Walk Hard: The Dewey Cox Story.
 In 2016, he appeared as a special guest on the season one finale of The Muppets, and sang "You Are the Sunshine of My Life", which he later released on 7-inch vinyl.
-In June 2017, White appeared in the award-winning documentary film The American Epic Sessions, recording on the first electrical sound recording system from the 1920s.
-His performances of "Matrimonial Intentions", "Mama's Angel Child", "2 Fingers of Whiskey (with Elton John) and "On the Road Again' and "One Mic" (with Nas) appeared on Music from The American Epic Sessions: Original Motion Picture Soundtrack.
+In June 2017, White appeared in the documentary film The American Epic Sessions, recording on the first electrical sound recording system from the 1920s.
+His performances of "Matrimonial Intentions", "Mama's Angel Child", "2 Fingers of Whiskey" (with Elton John) and "On the Road Again" and "One Mic" (with Nas) appeared on Music from The American Epic Sessions: Original Motion Picture Soundtrack.
 He was an executive producer of the film.
+He had an uncredited role in The Rosary Murders as an altar boy.
+He also had a minor role in Martin Scorsese's 2023 film Killers of the Flower Moon.